Illawarra Coke Company: Facilities

 The Illawarra Coke Company operated two facilities, located in Coalcliff and Corrimal.
 The cokeworks in Coalcliff are located adjacent to the coastal town of the same name, 47 km south of the Sydney central business district and 22 km north of Wollongong.
 The site of the cokeworks and adjacent coal mine is intersected by the South Coast railway line.
 The Corrimal site is located 80 km south of the Sydney CBD and 7.5 km north of Wollongong.
 The Corrimal cokeworks were the first to begin production of coke, which began in 1912.
 Coke making at the Coalcliff facilities commenced in 1914.

 Closure

 The Coalcliff facilities closed in 2013 after 99 years of operation.
 The adjacent cokeworks in Corrimal closed in April 2014.
 By the time it closed, the Illawarra Coke Company was the oldest continuous producer of coke in the world.
+Both the Coalcliff and Corrimal sites were not immediately demolished after closure, with the Corrimal site being demolished in 2024 for a housing project, and the Coalcliff site remaining intact as of 2026.
+Both became popular among urban explorers after their closure.